Joe Carr (golfer)

 Joseph Benedict Carr (22 February 1922 – 3 June 2004) was an Irish amateur golfer.

+Early life

 Carr was born in Inchicore, a suburb of Dublin, Ireland, to George and Margaret Mary "Missie" Waters (the fifth of seven children).
 At 10 days old, he was adopted by his maternal aunt, Kathleen, and her husband, James Carr, who were childless and had recently returned home from India.
 The Carrs had just been appointed steward and stewardess of the Portmarnock Golf Club, allowing young Joe to play golf from a very early age.